Anti-Plagiarism Strategies for Research Papers

 know about these sites and (2) that the papers are often well below

 expectations for quality, timeliness, and research.
-There is a list of
+You can find mills

 There are some good discussion points at "Cheating